FelixRiddle/good-roots-pug-view/docs/Todo/Routes/User/Property/Images/Backend.md

 - [ ] Frontend API to communicate with this tiny images app
     - [ ] Reads configuration and works fine
     - [ ] Perform the rest of operations

+# Configuration

+The configuration enforcement must first done in the backend and then the frontend, because even though we can block in the frontend, someone messing with endpoints, can easily overcome it.

+- [x] Maximum files

+We can easily do this in the backend with multer filter, read the file, check quantity, and if greater, bounce.